Mayan178/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 37 - OperatorsAssignmentSubmission:
 A Console application comparing the Ids of persons and defining if they are the same or not.

+38 - ParametersAssignment:
+A Console application looping through elements in 2 lists (a string list and a number list) and displaying each element to the user.